bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 ## Epoch Date

-Many computer systems keep track of time by counting the number of sections from a specific date, called the [epoch](https://en.wikipedia.org/wiki/Epoch_%28computing%29).
+Many computer systems keep track of time by counting the number of seconds from a specific date, called the [epoch](https://en.wikipedia.org/wiki/Epoch_%28computing%29).
 RPN83P supports different Epoch dates under the `EPCH` menu: